19 July 2022

 Playing tough women in mainstream thrillers

 Jodie Foster returned to work four months after giving birth to her second son Kit Foster, but she shut down her production company Egg Pictures in late 2001 to spend more time with her children.
 She headlined the thriller Panic Room (David Fincher, 2002), which co-starred Kristen Stewart.
 The film was a smash box-office hit and gave Jodie a $30 million opening weekend, the biggest of her career yet.
+She then appeared in two low-profile projects: the independent film The Dangerous Lives of Altar Boys (Peter Care, 2002) and the French film Un long dimanche de fiançailles (Jean-Pierre Jeunet, 2004) with Audrey Tautou and Gaspard Ulliel.

+She returned to making Hollywood mainstream films, first with Flightplan (Robert Schwentke, 2005), in which she played a woman whose daughter disappeared on an aeroplane that she designed.
+Once again Jodie proved herself to be a box-office draw, and the film was a worldwide hit.
 The following year, she starred in another hit, the bank heist thriller Inside Man (Spike Lee, 2006) with Denzel Washington and Clive Owen.
 Jodie was on a roll.
 Her next film was the revenge thriller The Brave One (Neil Jordan, 2007), which once again opened at #1 at the box office and earned her another Golden Globe nomination for Best Actress.

 Following this succession of thrillers that all had her playing tough women, Jodie returned to the comedy genre in Nim's Island (Jennifer Flackett, Mark Levin, 2008) with Gerard Butler and Abigail Breslin.
 She reunited with Mel Gibson in the comedy The Beaver (Jodie Foster, 2011).
-Strong roles followed in Carnage (Roman Polanski, 2011) with Kate Winslet, and the Sci-Fi film Elysium (Neill Blomkamp, 2013) with Matt Damon.
+Strong roles followed in Carnage (Roman Polanski, 2011) with Kate Winslet and the Sci-Fi film Elysium (Neill Blomkamp, 2013) with Matt Damon.

-In 2013, she received the Cecil B. DeMille award at the Golden Globe Awards.
+In 2013, she received the Cecil B. DeMille Award at the Golden Globe Awards.
 In April 2016, Jodie Foster married Alexandra Hedison.
-In July that year, John Hinckley was released after almost 35 years of commission to St. Elizabeth's Mental Institution.
+In July of that year, John Hinckley was released after almost 35 years of commission to St. Elizabeth's Mental Institution.
 Lately, she focused on directing and made the film Money Monster (2016), as well as episodes for the TV series Orange Is the New Black, House of Cards, and Black Mirror.

 Trailer Hotel Artemis (2018).
 Source: Zero Media (YouTube).